Shark Bite Overview

 Sharks have had remarkable evolutionary success.
 The first sharks lived approximately 400 million years ago, about 200 million years before the dinosaurs.
 They have survived the reign of the large reptiles by another 200 million years.

-The International Shark Attack File, which contains data on shark attacks from around the world, reports fewer than 100 shark attacks per year, with about 10-15 deaths each year.
+The International Shark Attack File, which contains data on shark attacks from around the world, reports more than 120 shark attacks per year, with about 10-15 deaths each year.
 In comparison, about 1,000 people die from attacks by crocodiles; 1,500 from tigers, lions, and leopards; and 60,000 from snakebites.

 Sharks have remarkable senses.
 They have good vision, especially up close, and are especially sensitive to motion and contrast.
 A shark's sense of smell and taste is remarkable, with two thirds of their brains involved in processing this information.
 Sharks also have specialized organs called ampullae of Lorenzini, which detect tiny electrical currents, such as those put out by active muscle contractions.